matthew-ia/cayo/docs/config-reference.md

 - **Type**: `string`
 - **Default**: `'.'`

 The project root directory, where Cayo will look for the required project structure.
 Can be an absolute path or a directory relative to the current working directory.
+This folder will be watched for changes during dev.

 ---